Richardbmk/secretmessage/README.md

-# Movie Fight with JS
+# Secret Message with JS

 An application to share secret message.
 [App](https://secretmessage-lake.vercel.app/).